-It is possible that one of your programs is not releasing the memory it has been using after its completion.
+It can be possible that one of your programs is not releasing the memory it has been using after its completion.
 This can cause the device to run slowly.
 You can check for the program that is using the most memory by performing the following steps:

 Event Viewer can come in handy if one is looking to check for program errors and other relevant troubleshooting information.

 As stated earlier, if you are unable to figure out a method to stop the hard drive crash, and have lost some data, you can recover it using the Wondershare Recoverit data recovery software.
 Besides, sometimes data is still lost, deleted, formatted or damaged, even if you have repaired the crashed hard disk in Windows 10.
 Thus, the hard drive recovery software can also come in very handy for you to recover data from crashed hard disk.

 When your hard drive crashed in Windows 10, sometimes you cannot reboot your computer.
-Download Recoverit data recovery on a workable computer, it supports to create a bootable media to help you access to the computer and get your data back.
+Download Recoverit data recovery on a workable computer.
+It supports to create a bootable media to help you access the computer and get your data back.
 Follow the next simple steps to retrieve data from crashed hard drive.

-Step 2: Before starting recover data, you will need to set the computer to boot from USB or CD/DVD.
+Before starting to recover data, you will need to set the computer to boot from USB or CD/DVD.

-Step 3: After set the computer and connect the USB bootable mediato it.
-With Recoverit USB bootable drive media, you can easily to recover your data from hard drive crash.
+After setting the computer to boot and connecting the USB bootable media to it.
+With Recoverit USB bootable drive media, you can easily recover your data from a hard drive crash.